DusanCojic/Multithreaded-OS-Kernel/README.md

 ## Multithreaded OS Kernel

-Simple, but functional OS kernel for RISC-V architecture made in C/C++.
+Simple, but functional OS kernel for RISC-V architecture that supports asynchronous context switching and multithreading, made in C/C++.